geektoto/card-miniprogram/CONTRIBUTING.md

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check [existing open](
+When filing an issue, please check [existing open](https://github.com/awslabs/aws-crypto-policy-compliance-checker/issues), or [recently closed](https://github.com/a